tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Delete a node in middle of Singly LL if mid pointer is given.

 #### Pseudo Code (singly LL)
+- To set an element at an index
 ```java
 set(int index, E item) {
         if(head == null) {